 Head to El Chalten for a hike

-The first time I visited Argentina, a few years ago, I decided to skip El Chalten because I thought that once there I wouldn’t have enough time for a hike.
-When I finally visited, I realized that I would have abundantly made it.
-El Chalten is at a little less than 3 hours from El Calafate, and in the summer months, when it’s light out until 9:30 pm, there is plenty of time to go, hike and then head back to El Calafate even on public transportation.
+El Chalten is at a little less than 3 hours from El Calafate, and in the summer months, when it’s light out until 9:30 pm, there is plenty of time to go there even on a day trip from El Calafate on public transport.
+Go there, hike and then head back.
 Just make sure to take the first bus in the morning, which departs from El Calafate at 8:00 am.

 Among the best hikes to do in El Chalten, there is the one to Laguna Torre and the one to Laguna de Los Tres.
 Both of them take between 6 and 8 hours, depending on how often you stop.

 To be honest, I don’t really recommend going on a day trip to Torres del Paine, in Chile, from El Calafate, Argentina.
 First of all, this is a place that deserves way more than just a few hours.
 Secondly, it’s a long day – you’ll depart at 4:30 am and spend a good hour (if not more) at the border.